-Up until recent years, building a regular fence around the perimeter of critical facilities was considered enough to comply with regulations.
-Most vulnerability and risk assessments had assumed a low risk of aerial intrusion.
+Until recent years, building a regular fence around the perimeter of critical facilities was considered enough to comply with regulations.
+Most vulnerability and risk assessments had assumed a low risk of airborne intrusion.
 Flying objects (either birds, objects carried by wind, or vehicles) were considered to be a lower risk than ground intrusion, therefore, no physical barriers were required to protect the overhead space.

-Traditionally, a state that had the capability of conducting an intentional aerial attack was deterred by the risk of open war. and a high-tech defense system is much more effective than physical armor.
-For some facilities such as military airbases the risk/reward assessment favors 3 dimension reinforced hangars to shelter military aircraft.
+Traditionally, a state that had the capability of conducting an intentional aerial attack was deterred by the risk of open war. and a high-tech defence system is much more effective than physical armour.
+For some facilities such as military air bases the risk/reward assessment favours three dimensionally reinforced hangars to shelter military aircraft.

-In recent years the world has witnessed a proliferation of Unmanned Aerial Vehicles (UAVs).
-It is affordable and easy to access and able to carry multiple kilograms of explosives for many kilometers and hit a target accurately.
+In recent years the world has witnessed a proliferation of UAVs.
+It is affordable and easy to access and able to carry multiple kilograms of explosives for many kilometres and hit a target accurately.
 These capabilities are now available to individuals who can use them to access equipment, installations, and materials causing sabotage, damage, or theft.
-A physical fence against UAVs is an important part and serves as a last line of defense together with other elements and components.
+A physical fence against UAVs is an important part and serves as a last line of defence together with other elements and components.

-In September 2019, the attack on the world's largest oil processing facilities showed the danger of drone intrusion to critical infrastructures.
-The missile defense system failed to stop the swarm of drones and cruise missiles that struck the oil infrastructure Figure 19.
-Shows some of the physical damage caused by the attack.
+In September 2019, an attack on the world's largest oil processing facilities showed the danger of drones penetrating critical infrastructure.
+The missile defence system failed to stop the swarm of drones and cruise missiles that struck the oil infrastructure.
+Figure 19. shows some of the physical damage caused by the attack.